-About 400 metres from where you left the main track in the valley, you'll reach a junction with a much larger track, close to the start of the old railway.
-There's a fingerpost here (signed "Wildmoorstone Brook" in the direction you've just come from).
+About 400 metres from where you left the main track in the valley, go through a small gate across the track, after which you'll soon reach a junction with a much larger track, close to the start of the old railway.

+There's a signpost here (pointing to "Wildmoorstone Brook" in the direction you've just come from).

-Turn right here, and within a few strides, you're back at the start of the old railway, with the car park directly ahead, across the road.
+Turn right here, and within a few strides you're back at the start of the old railway, with the car park directly ahead, just across the road.